kvarak/dnd/docs/_Classes/barbarian.md

 You can cast the *augury* spell, but only as a ritual, which includs a Small or larger corpse of a beast or humanoid as one of the material components for this spell.

 #### Battle Cry
-You channel divine fury through any number of creatures of your choice within 30 feet as an ***action***.
+You channel divine fury through any number of creatures of your choice within 30 ft as an ***action***.
 Until the start of your next turn, each of those creatures has advantage on attack rolls until the start of your next turn.

 Once you use this feature, you can't use it again until you finish a short rest.